Mission and history

 Our mission

-The Virginia Commonwealth University Department of Pediatrics is dedicated to providing comprehensive, compassionate, state-of-the-art pediatric health care, research and education at Children’s Hospital of Richmond at VCU.
+The Virginia Commonwealth University Department of Pediatrics is committed to delivering comprehensive, compassionate, and leading-edge pediatric care, while advancing research and training the next generation of pediatric leaders at Children’s Hospital of Richmond at VCU.

 Our history